-Editor's Note — Coronavirus cases remain high across the globe.
+Editor’s Note: Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on July 29.
+Below is information on what to know if you still plan to travel, last updated on September 21.

 What’s on offer